chirprush/chirprush.github.io/articles/drawing-equipotential-lines/article.md

 \[
     \vvec{F} \cdot \vvec{x} = 0
 ,\]
-which means that the vector tangent to the equipotential surface is orthogonal to the field lines.
+which means that the vector tangent to the equipotential surface is orthogonal to the field lines. \( \blacksquare \)

 ## The Algorithm